open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 __Tip__ -- A test run is executed even faster by clicking the orange 'Run in window' button, which doesn't ask you how to save the logfile (and should therefore only be used for testing purposes).

 </div>

-You can download the finished experiment here:

-- [tutorial.opensesame.tar.gz][finished-experiment]

 ## Finally: Some general considerations regarding timing and back-end selection